Jib667/Watchdog/README.md

 - View platforms of representatives and senators easily
 - View voting records of representatives and senators
 - See contradictions and view past actions
+- Contact your representatives directly

 ## Project Structure

 - `frontend/`: React-based frontend application with Vite
+  - Components for each page (Home, Representatives, Senate, Contact)
+  - Sidebar navigation component
+  - CSS styling for all components
 - `backend/`: Python FastAPI backend with SQLite database
+  - User registration API
+  - Data retrieval endpoints for congressional information

 ## Pages